Crypto-Druide/nimble-miners/README.md

                         If True, the miner will allow non-registered hotkeys to mine.
   --miner.blacklist.minimum_stake_requirement MINER.BLACKLIST.MINIMUM_STAKE_REQUIREMENT
                         Minimum stake requirement
-  --miner.blacklist.prompt_cache_block_span MINER.BLACKLIST.PROMPT_CACHE_BLOCK_SPAN
+  --miner.blacklist.predict_cache_block_span MINER.BLACKLIST.PREDICT_CACHE_BLOCK_SPAN
-                        Amount of blocks to keep a prompt in cache --miner.blacklist.use_prompt_cache
+                        Amount of blocks to keep a predict in cache --miner.blacklist.use_predict_cache
-                        If True, the miner will use the prompt cache to store recent request prompts.
+                        If True, the miner will use the predict cache to store recent requests.
   --miner.blacklist.min_request_period MINER.BLACKLIST.MIN_REQUEST_PERIOD
                         Time period (in minute) to serve a maximum of 50 requests for each hotkey --miner.priority.default MINER.PRIORITY.DEFAULT